blitzmax-itspeedway-net/sandbox/bmax-installer/README.md

 	   developers can easily add installer support.
 	- version insformation without a version file should be dealt with inside installer but requires download and checksum creation.
+* Document layout of modserver.json and installer.json files